 Maricruz’s love for drawing and math led her to study architecture at The University of Notre Dame - where she got to spend a year studying abroad in Rome, living and breathing the classical structures of the greats.
-Her passion for performing eventually led her to Stella Adler’s Evening Conservatory in New York City and, subsequently, to The Theatre School at DePaul University, where she will graduate with her MFA in Acting come June 2020.
+Her passion for performing eventually led her to Stella Adler’s Evening Conservatory in New York City and, subsequently, to The Theatre School at DePaul University, where she graduated in June 2020 with her MFA in Acting.

 Favorite roles include Madame Desmortes, a 75-year old British biddy confined to a wheelchair, in Christopher Fry’s Ring Round the Moon and Melissa, an incredibly ambitious and troubled trauma counselor, in Eve Ensler’s Necessary Targets.
 Favorite musicals include Les Miserables and Fiddler on the Roof.